Shift-reduce parser: Grammars

 The grammar's terminal symbols are the multi-character symbols or 'tokens' found in the input stream by a lexical scanner.
 Here these include = + * and int for any integer constant, and id for any identifier name.
-The grammar doesn't care what the int values or id spellings are, nor does it care about blanks or line breaks.
+The grammar does not care what the int values or id spellings are, nor does it care about blanks or line breaks.
 The grammar uses these terminal symbols but does not define them.
 They are always at the bottom bushy end of the parse tree.

 The capitalized terms like Sums are nonterminal symbols.
 These are names for concepts or patterns in the language.
 They are defined in the grammar and never occur themselves in the input stream.
 They are always above the bottom of the parse tree.
 They only happen as a result of the parser applying some grammar rule.
 Some nonterminals are defined with two or more rules; these are alternative patterns.
 Rules can refer back to themselves.
 This grammar uses recursive rules to handle repeated math operators.
 Grammars for complete languages use recursive rules to handle lists, parenthesized expressions and nested statements.

-Any given computer language can be described by several different grammars.
+Any given decidable computer language can be described by several different grammars.
 The grammar for a shift-reduce parser must be unambiguous itself, or be augmented by tie-breaking precedence rules.
 This means there is only one correct way to apply the grammar to a given legal example of the language, resulting in a unique parse tree and a unique sequence of shift/reduce actions for that example.

 A table-driven parser has all of its knowledge about the grammar encoded into unchanging data called parser tables.
 The parser's program code is a simple generic loop that applies unchanged to many grammars and languages.
 The tables may be worked out by hand for precedence methods.
 For LR methods, the complex tables are mechanically derived from a grammar by some parser generator tool like Bison.
 The parser tables are usually much larger than the grammar.
 In other parsers that are not table-driven, such as recursive descent, each language construct is parsed by a different subroutine, specialized to the syntax of that one construct.